The Layoff Lady

 My identified strengths, in order, are Strategic, Learner, Arranger, Achiever, and Individualization.
 Here are a few details I learned from my report and reflecting on those results:

-• As a Learner, I have taken roles in multiple industries, knowing that I'd learn the business along the way.
+• As a Learner, I have worked in multiple industries, using my ability to learn quickly and my tendency to see how all of the things I learn are interrelated.
 Through different jobs, I now know how travel agents upsell excursions to cruise customers, the value of the windshield to the structural integrity of a vehicle, the strategic value of the clergy housing allowance exclusion for pastors, and best practices for mortgage underwriting.

 • As an Arranger, I look at factors in play and determine how to optimize efficiency.
 For example, when creating a class, I choose the best way to organize course content to ensure each activity introduces the next.
 Next, I figure out how to adjust my content in the moment so the audience can get the most relevant information.
 Finally, I make sure that I make the most of the time I have to get the optimal amount of content covered effectively for the audience.